 1. Publish employee recognition posts on your organization’s social media platforms.

 Today, social media has become one of the most powerful tools for marketing, sales, brand awareness and relationship building with customers.
-Don’t forget to use your social media platforms to their full potential, including highlighting team members and their achievements!
+Don’t forget to use your social media platforms to their full potential, including highlighting team members and their achievements to show your appreciation for them!

 2. Create a virtual recognition wall.

 Your team’s bulletin board is probably packed with updates, achievements, statistics and kudos — all things that help your team members feel proud of the work they accomplish.
-Take this same bulletin board concept and bring it online.
+Take this same bulletin board concept and bring it online with creative employee recognition ideas.

 Create an open forum (such as a “Cheers for Peers” or “Wall of Fame” channel) on your organization’s intranet site, Slack, Microsoft Teams, TinyPulse or other interactive program.
 This is the perfect place for employees to post customer compliments, positive progress on projects, peer-to-peer thank you notes, and other notable achievements they'd like to share.
 Seeing uplifting messages like these can help improve moral and satisfaction at work.